Scale-Invariant Regret Matching and Online Learning with Optimal Convergence: Bridging Theory and Practice in Zero-Sum Games: Adaptive optimistic gradient descent

 In particular, if $\delta = \| \vu^{(1)} - \vm^{(1)} \|_2 > 0$, $\mispred^{(t)} \defeq \sum_{\tau=1}^{t-1} \| \vu^{(\tau)} - \vm^{(\tau)} \|_2^2$, and $\eta^{(t)} \defeq \etao/\sqrt{\mispred^{(t)}}$ for $t \geq 2$ and $\eta^{(1)} = \eta^{(2)}$, \eqref{eq:first-ub} can be in turn upper bounded by

 \end{theorem} A few remarks are in order.
 First, $\diam_\cX$ denotes the maximum between the $\ell_2$-diameter of $\cX$ and $\max_{\vx \in \cX} \|\vx\|_2$.
 The regret bound in~\eqref{eq:first-ub} closely matches the RVU bound per~\Cref{def:RVU}, with the difference that the underlying parameters are time-varying.
 For completeness, we carry out the analysis by incorporating a hyperparameter $\eta$ in the definition of the learning rate sequence, but one can take $\eta = 1$ without qualitatively affecting our bounds.
 The regret bound in~\eqref{eq:modified-RVU} is also a modified RVU-type bound.
-It depends on the misprediction error after the first round, denoted by $\delta$, which is assumed to be strictly positive; this is without any essential loss: as long as the predictions are perfectly accurate, the algorithm will incur constant regret, while one can employ the analysis of~\Cref{theorem:RVU-adOGD} when and if a prediction is inaccurate even slightly inaccurate.
-Finally, but crucially, $\AdOGD$ is only scale invariant if the step size is allowed to initially be infinite.
-Indeed, in the above theorem, on the first iteration, we have $P^{(1)} = 0$ and thus $\eta^{(1)} = \infty$.
+It depends on the misprediction error after the first round, denoted by $\delta$, which is assumed to be strictly positive; this is without any essential loss: as long as the predictions are perfectly accurate, the algorithm will incur constant regret (in fact, zero), while one can employ the analysis of~\Cref{theorem:RVU-adOGD} when and if a prediction is even slightly inaccurate.

 \begin{proof}[Proof of~\Cref{theorem:RVU-adOGD}] By $1$-strong convexity of each of the proximal steps in $\AdOGD$, we have that for any $\tilde{\vx} \in \cX$ and $t \geq 1$,

 Similarly, for any $\vx \in \cX$ and $t \geq 2$,